“This is the best idea you’ve ever had”

 If my opening story wasn’t enough to show you, I’m no expert when it comes to Standup Paddleboarding.
 I’ve done it a few times – recently in Antigua, and Trentino’s Valle del Chiese – and I love it, but I don’t know much about it.
 So when it came to finding the best inflatable paddleboard in the UK, I was a bit lost.

-Luckily, Turtle Bay make some of the best paddleboards in the UK.
+Luckily, Turtle Bay make some brilliant paddleboards that are perfect for beginners.
 So once I’d found them, it was just a case of choosing the best board for me.

 Turtle Bay Halulu 10’6 x 30″